Heel Pain in Growing Children: An In-Depth Look at Severs Disease

 Unpacking Sever's Disease

-In medical lingo, Sever’s Disease is correctly referred to as Calcaneal Traction Apophysitis.
-This term highlights the inflammation that occurs at the growth plate of the heel bone, where the Achilles tendon and plantar fascia are attached.
-This inflammation leads to a significant amount of pain and discomfort, inhibiting a child's ability to walk, run, or participate in their favorite sports or activities, and at its peak will even be sore in the mornings or after long periods of sitting and rest.
+In medical terms, Sever’s Disease is correctly known as Calcaneal Traction Apophysitis.
+This name refers to inflammation occurring at the growth plate (apophysis) of the heel bone (calcaneus), where the Achilles tendon and plantar fascia attach.
+This inflammation can cause significant pain and discomfort, often limiting a child’s ability to walk, run, or participate in their favourite sports or activities.
+At its peak, Sever’s Disease can lead to pain that occurs all day and even first thing in the morning or after long periods of rest.

-This condition is most frequently diagnosed in children between the ages of 8 and 14 who are engaged in high-impact running sports such as netball, soccer, rugby and basketball.
-These sports exert a lot of pressure on the feet and heels, which can lead to irritation and inflammation of the growth plate.
-Typically you will find that sudden increases in loading occasions will trigger these types of events, spanning anywhere from 2-6 weeks before onset.
-However, it's not just sports that can cause the condition.
-Children who spend considerable time on hard surfaces like concrete or asphalt also face a higher risk of developing Sever's Disease.
+This condition is most commonly diagnosed in children aged between 8 and 14, particularly those involved in high-impact sports such as netball, soccer, rugby, gymnastics, and basketball.
+These activities place considerable stress on the heels, which can lead to irritation and inflammation of the growth plate.
+Typically, symptoms emerge 2–6 weeks after a sudden increase or change in activity levels.
+However, it’s not just sport that contributes—children who spend considerable time on hard surfaces like concrete, or who have recently gone through a growth spurt, are also at greater risk of developing Sever’s Disease.

 The Development of Sever's Disease: A Closer Look

-While it may be challenging to prevent the onset of Sever's Disease entirely, there are proactive measures parents can take to minimize its progression.
-These steps include encouraging periods of rest, discouraging overuse of the affected area, and exploring therapeutic interventions like custom orthotics or the use of bracing like the Sever’s Sleeve to reduce tension and load pressure on the growth plate.
+While it may be challenging to prevent the onset of Sever's Disease entirely, there are proactive measures parents can take to minimise its progression.
+These steps include encouraging periods of rest, discouraging overuse of the affected area, and exploring therapeutic interventions like custom orthotics or the use of bracing like the Severs Sleeve to reduce tension and load pressure on the growth plate.

 Spotting the Symptoms of Sever's Disease

-There are several symptoms associated with Sever's Disease that parents should watch out for:
+There are several signs parents should watch out for:

-- Persistent and recurrent heel pain during and post physical activity - even into the night of and next day
+- Persistent or recurring heel pain during and after physical activity, continuing into the evening or the following day

-- Pain localized to the back or bottom of the heel, which may intensify upon waking
+- Pain localised to the back or underside of the heel, which may intensify upon walking

-- Signs of inflammation such as swelling, redness, or tenderness in the affected area
+- Visible signs of inflammation such as swelling, redness, or tenderness at the heel

 Treating and Rehabilitating Sever's Disease: A Multi-Pronged Approach

-Effective management, treatment, and rehabilitation of Sever's Disease are fundamental to ensuring a safe and full recovery for your child.
+Effective management, treatment, and rehabilitation of Sever's Disease is fundamental to ensuring a safe and full recovery for your child.

-Initial treatment typically involves a period of rest and activity reduction to offload the foot and minimize aggravation.
-Using crutches and taping strategies can be beneficial as they offer a mechanical way to offload the growth plate and lessen the inflammatory process.
+Initial treatment typically involves a period of rest and activity reduction to offload the heel and minimise aggravation.
 However, rest alone is not a comprehensive treatment for Sever's Disease.
-Short bouts of complete rest followed by an abrupt return to exercise will likely result in recurrence of Sever's Disease.
-Therefore, diligently following a proper rehabilitation program is crucial for a successful and sustained recovery.
+Short bouts of complete rest followed by an abrupt return to exercise will likely result in the recurrence of Sever's Disease.

-Monitoring your child's transition back to progressive exercise is equally important to avoid reaggravation's or exacerbation of the condition.
-Objective testing can help determine when it's safe for your child to return to their sports and activities, and should be done under the guidance of a healthcare professional.
+Monitoring your child's transition back to progressive exercise is equally important to avoid reaggravation or exacerbation of the condition.
+Objective testing can help determine when it's safe for your child to return to sports and activities and should be done under the guidance of a healthcare professional.

 The Role of Braces in Treating Sever's Disease

-Overcoming Sever's Disease is a process that requires understanding, patience, and the right approach.
-With the guidance provided in this comprehensive blog, we hope to empower parents with the knowledge and tools needed to support their child through this challenging journey.
-For more personalized assistance or to schedule a private consultation, feel free to reach out to our team at any time.
+Overcoming Sever’s Disease requires a clear understanding of the condition, patience, and the right approach to treatment.
+With the guidance provided in this comprehensive blog, we hope to equip parents with the knowledge and tools necessary to support their child through this challenging period.
+For more personalised assistance or to schedule a private consultation, feel free to reach out to our team at any time.

 From Pain to Performance